"Pride is a celebration of the LGBTQ community

-The month of June was chosen for LGBT Pride Month to commemorate the Stonewall riots, which occurred early on the morning of Saturday, 28 June 1969, in response to a police raid on the Stonewall Inn, a gay bar at 54 Christopher Street in New York City.
+The month of June was chosen for LGBTQ Pride Month to commemorate the Stonewall riots, which occurred early on the morning of Saturday, 28 June 1969, in response to a police raid on the Stonewall Inn, a gay bar at 54 Christopher Street in New York City.
 The lesbian, gay, bisexual, transgender persons and drag queens rioted in anger at police harassment.
-This riot lasted for days and is the watershed moment for the LGBT rights movement and the impetus for organizing pride events.
+This riot lasted for days and is the watershed moment for the LGBTQ rights movement and the impetus for organizing pride events.

 WHAT IS PRIDE TO YOU?